min2ha/ukwa-site/content/target/40481/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# War Hospital: Stories from Whipps Cross, The

 A project exploring the role of Whipps Cross Hospital during the First World War period.